NSW Boat Licence Course

 MEM50010B - Respond to boating emergencies and incidents.

-There are 50 multiple choice questions of which 20 compulsory questions must be answered correctly and 30 general questions of which 24 questions must be answered correctly.
+There are 50 multiple choice questions comprised of which 20 core safety issue questions must be answered correctly and 30 general safety questions of which 24 questions must be answered correctly.
 If you do not successfully pass the test you'll be given a second attempt on the day.
 Should the second attempt not be successful you will need to resit the multiple-choice test on another date.
 Re-testing fees apply.
 The boat multiple-choice test is based on a range of knowledge defined by NSW RMS for the issue of a NSW General Boat Licence.

 If you fail the second attempt you will still be able to complete the practical session however, your documentation will be withheld until the reassessment fee has been paid and the knowledge test successfully completed.

-To obtain the boat licence a practical boating session is required.
-Theory learning is reinforced on the water where it counts the most.
-The practical assessment involves every student getting behind wheel, learning engine controls, steering, docking, manoeuvring and anchoring.
-Students will also participate in an emergency drill, crew seamanship, line handling, launch and retrieval activities.
+Theory learning is put into action on the water and involves every participant getting behind wheel, learning engine controls, steering, docking, manoeuvring and anchoring.
+Students will also participate in an emergency drill, line handling, launch and retrieval activities.

 What are the requirements for a NSW Boat Licence?+